pcalulo/lugsched/README.md

 **api** - Provides the RESTful API, through which other apps can access forever-alone.

-**schedules** - Provides the primary user-facing functionality of falone, i.e. schedule CRUD operations
+**schedules** - Provides the primary user-facing functionality of LugSched, i.e. schedule CRUD operations

 **coursewiki** - The course data crowdsourcing tool on which our course-finding